skoolkid/skoolkit/sphinx/source/man/snapinfo.py.rst

 -c, --ctl `FILE`
   Specify a control file to use when generating a call graph.
-By default, any files whose names start with the input snapshot name (minus the .sna, .szx or .z80 suffix, if any) and end with .ctl will be used, if present.
+By default, any files whose names start with the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix, if any) and end with .ctl will be used, if present.
 If `FILE` is '-', standard input is used.
 This option may be used multiple times.

 -f, --find `A[,B...[-M[-N]]]`
   Search for the byte sequence `A`, `B`... with distance ranging from `M` to